devadvance/circularseekbar/README.md

 <h2>Support and Testing</h2>

-This should work on Android 2.3+.
+Tested and working on Android 2.3+.

-Tested on:
+Tested on the following devices:

 -HTC One Google Edition (Android 4.3)

+-HTC One X (AT&T, Android 4.1)

 -Galaxy Nexus (Android 4.3)

 -Emulator with Android versions 2.3-4.2.

+CircularSeekBar has also been tested with normal scrolling.
+It was also been tested successfully with Fragments, as well as scrolling tabs + Fragments.

 Known Issues: